God uses metaphors in the Bible to describe, in simple terms, how he relates to us personally.

 The Bible also describes God as our friend, provider, rock, refuge, strength, warrior, fortress, deliverer, defender, sun, shield, shelter, shade, vine, healer, helper, hope, comforter, counselor, and shepherd.

-Again, not every meaning implicit in these terms applies in the physical realm.
+Again, not every implication embedded in these terms holds in the physical realm.

-For example, God never produces personal shade for us by physically blocking the sun.
+For example, God never creates personal shade for us by physically blocking the sun.
 He never herds us like sheep.

-Likewise, God does not always bless or protect us, contrary to what we would like these terms to imply.
+Likewise, God does not always bless or protect us as we wish, contrary to what these figures of speech imply when taken literally.

 God’s Promise

-We will marvel at his excellence and rejoice that he is indeed…
+We will marvel at his excellence as we look back and declare that he is truly…

 - our provider